NBCUniversal will shut down its game publishing business

 Based on our recent organizational re-alignment, we’re working with our development partners on alternative publishing paths for some of the games in our mobile portfolio.
 Specific details for each title will be announced at a later date.

-Chris Heatherly will continue in his role with Universal Business Development until the end of the year, in a transitional capacity.
+Chris Heatherly will continue in his role with Universal Brand Development until the end of the year, in a transitional capacity.

 Heatherly’s ambition was to capture more of the value of games by self-publishing the titles and taking a more direct role in creative, development, marketing, and distribution of games based on NBCUniversal’s intellectual properties — which included DreamWorks Animation, Illumination Entertainment, and Universal Pictures.